Conference Website Checklist: 12 Must-Haves for Registration, Speakers, and SEO

 - Registration CTA visible above the fold on every page

-- Multiple ticket tiers clearly displayed with pricing
+- Multiple ticket tiers displayed with pricing

-- Group discount option visible
+- Group discount option visible on the pricing table

-- Automated confirmation email with event details
+- Automated confirmation email with event details, venue directions, and next steps

 Speakers and Agenda